 Lake Hope State Park

-Located in the south east, considered one of the most haunted parts of the state, and the nation, is this amazing park.
+Located in the south-east, considered one of the most haunted parts of the state, and the nation, is this amazing park.
 While not as popular as the nearby Hocking Hills and Old Mans Cave, this park has one of the most famous eerie places in any state park, Moonville Tunnel.

 The story goes that during the heyday of the old mining town of Moonville supplies were delivered daily by train.
 One night a brakeman fell from the train and was crushed under the wheels.
 He was taken to a nearby doctor but his injuries were too severe.
 It is said that if one looks out at night they can see the red signal lamp swinging in the wind to warn of the on coming train.
 Or is it to warn the many other people who have been killed by trains in the area?
 A man was killed coming home from buying groceries when he fell from the bridge he was attempting to cross.
 Another man died attempting to jump from the train early.
-A man, with the help of liquor, decided to sleep on the track.
+A man, with the help of liquor, decided to sleep on the tracks.
 A search of the McArthur Democrat newspaper, the newspaper of the area at the time the train and town were bustling, will bring up many more stories.

 The tunnel is located off the Moonville rail trail.
 There is a high water trail down the road.
 This path will lead around the creek that runs high most of the warmer months.
 The tunnel itself is a run down popular area.
 The walls are lined with graffiti and trash.
 Even in the light of day the area is creepy and scary.
 The idea that the ghost of a lost railroad worker, or a local citizen, becomes almost a guarantee once one has visited the area.
 Well worth the hike.